 #2 SECRET BEACH SIARGAO

-Secret Beach Siargao, also known as Guiwan Beach, is another one of the top Siargao beaches on the island and well-worthy of checking out.
+Secret Beach Siargao, also known as Guiwan Beach, is another one of the top Siargao beaches and well-worthy of checking out.

 HOW TO FIND SECRET BEACH SIARGAO